rymotion/the_collective_nextjs_app/documentation/SUPABASE_SETUP.md

 # Complete Supabase Setup Guide

-This guide will walk you through setting up Supabase for The Collective application from scratch.
+This guide will walk you through setting up Supabase for Cinebayan application from scratch.

 ## Table of Contents
 1. [Create Supabase Project](#1-create-supabase-project)